Ridiculously Good Homemade Vegan Pumpkin Pie Recipe

 Notes

 Homemade pumpkin puree: I recently tried this, and it totally works!
 This recipe will work great with homemade fresh pumpkin puree.
-Just make sure you’re weighing out how much pumpkin you’ve made (aiming for 22.5 ounces total).
+Just make sure you’re weighing out how much pumpkin you’ve made (aiming for 15 ounces).

 The filling looks yummy but i have to admit I am not a big fan of the typical regular pie crust.
 Do you think I could you a gingersnap crust instead?
 Or it be too moist for that?